Dictionary Learning under Symmetries via Group Representations: Preliminaries

 \textbf{Non-commutative Fourier Expansion for Compact Groups.} In the remainder of this paper, we assume that $G$ is a compact (topological) group.
 We proceed to describe the main result concerning the existence of a Fourier series for functions over $G$.

 First, all the irreducible representations of a compact group are \emph{finite} dimensional.
 In fact, if the group is abelian, then the irreducible representations are all \emph{one}-dimensional.

 Second, a \emph{unitary representation} is a (continuous) homomorphism $\rho : G \rightarrow U(H)$ for some Hilbert space $H$, where $U(H)$ denotes the group of unitary operators acting on $H$.
 In other words, a unitary representation sends every element $g \in G$ to a unitary operator.
 It is possible to show that, given any irreducible representation of a compact $G$, one can apply an appropriate change of basis so that the irreducible representation is unitary.
-This choice is particularly convenient and standard.
+This choice is particularly convenient and is standard.
 From henceforth, we assume that irreducible representations are always chosen to be unitary.
 Finally, the most important example of a representation in our set-up is the \emph{left regular representation} $\tau : G \rightarrow U(L^2(G))$ acting on $L^2(G)$ as follows

 Third, given a compact $G$, one can enumerate all the irreducible finite dimensional unitary representations $\rho_{\xi} : G \rightarrow U(V_\xi)$ of the group $G$, up to isomorphism.
+(We will assume in this paper that $G$ is second countable for the previous statement to hold.)
 We let $\hat{G}$ denote such an enumeration.
 For convenience, we assume that $\hat{G}$ is always enumerated according to the dimension of the irreducible representation.

-Fourth, the Peter-Weyl Theorem tells us that the regular representation $\tau : G \rightarrow U(L^2(G))$ is isomorphic (via unitaries) to a direct sum of all irreducible representations given as follows :
+Fourth, the Peter-Weyl Theorem tells us that the regular representation $\tau : G \rightarrow U(L^2(G))$ is isomorphic (via unitaries) to a direct sum of all irreducible representations given as follows

 Consider a function $f \in L^2(G)$.
 We define the Fourier coefficient of $f$ at $\xi \in \hat{G}$ as follows

 Here, note that $\rho_\xi (g)$ is a square complex matrix of dimensions $\mathrm{dim}(V_\xi) \times \mathrm{dim}(V_\xi)$.
 For $\xi \in \hat{G}$, we define the usual trace inner product over the space of linear transformations from $V_\xi$ to $V_\xi$